rgruzdd/data-types-lists-task-3-student-template/README.md

-# Data types.
+# Data Types.
 Lists.
 Task 3

-Implement a function `foo(List[int]) -> List[int]` which, given a list of integers, return a new list such that each element at index `i` of the new list is the product of all the numbers in the original array except the one at `i`.
+Implement a function `foo(List[int]) -> List[int]` which, given a list of integers, returns a new list such that each element at index `i` of the new list is the product of all the numbers in the original array except the one at `i`.

 __Example:__